guypeled76/portproxy/README.md

 #### How to run the code:

 1. Change the content of the local.properties / remote.properties files
+2. run the ./portproxy.sh bash script your terminal